gy19rgm/GEOG5990Assessment2/README.md

 ### Expectations
 Once the model is opened, a GUI will appear displaying a figure of iceberg locations and their tow-ability (as shown by colours where red is not towable and green is towable on a blue 'ocean' background).

 To view the tow-ability values of each of the icebergs identified the user should choose 'Show tow-ability values' in the drop down menu or click the "Show tow-ability values" button.
 Upon pressing this button, two lines will appear for each iceberg identified.
 The first line will show the iceberg number, size in meters cubed, and weight in kg.
 The second line will the iceberg number and whether it "is towable" or "is NOT towable".
+The icebergs are numbered by the order in which the top left cell appears when reading the grid as one would read a 100 number square.

 ## Closing the model
 To close the model, the user can choose 'Exit model' in the drop down menu or click the "Exit" button.